 Out of state tuition fees range from $1,412 for students registered for four credit hours to $5430 for full-time students taking twelve or more hours.
 These fees are paid in addition to the university's regular tuition.
 The following fee waivers are being offered to students who meet these criteria:

-First-Time Freshmen (under 12 credits of college level work completed):
+First-Time Freshmen (less than 18 credits of college level work completed):

 1. Minimum TOEFL score of 525 paper, 195 computer, or 75 ibt.
 (Minimum